 •Try not to use an ATM alone, take a friend or a dog

-If you have suffered a personal injury, call The Law Offices of W.T.
-Johnson today for a free consultation.
+If you have suffered a personal injury, call the experienced Dallas injury attorneys at Crowe Arnold & Majors, LLP today for a free consultation.